cockpit-project/cockpit-project.github.io/_posts/2022-10-20-login-issues.md

 We fixed this bug as soon as it was discovered (a month ago) and pushed [a new release of Cockpit](cockpit-277) and also backported it as a hotfix to all the "stable" slower-moving distributions.

 All distributions have had the fix for a around a month.
-Most distributions have accepted and published the fix, including Arch Linux, CentOS Stream 8 & 9, Debian, Fedora, openSUSE Tumbleweed, Red Hat Linux Enterprise Linux versions prior to 8.8, and Ubuntu Kenetic.
+Most distributions have accepted and published the fix, including Arch Linux, CentOS Stream 8 & 9, Debian, Fedora, openSUSE Tumbleweed, Red Hat Linux Enterprise Linux versions prior to 8.8, and Ubuntu Kinetic.

 Due to the nature of enterprise/LTS distributions the fixes have not landed yet in Red Hat Enterprise Linux 8.6 & 9.0, Ubuntu 22.04 LTS, Alma Linux, and Rocky Linux.